Yomawari Neko

 Yomawari Neko (夜廻り猫) is a Japanese manga series written and illustrated by Kaoru Fukaya.
 Originally published on the author's Twitter account in October 2015, the series was initially acquired by Enterbrain, who published the first tankōbon volume in June 2016, and later by Kodansha who re-released the volume and continued its publication.
-As of December 2024, the series has been collected into eleven volumes.
+As of May 2026, the series has been collected into twelve volumes.
 An anime television series adaptation produced by Shogakukan Music & Digital Entertainment aired in March 2023.

 The manga won the Short Story Award at the 21st Tezuka Osamu Cultural Prize.